pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 Producer consumer latency is the time between when a producer pushes a message to a topic to when it is fetched by a consumer.

-It's important to monitor this latency because many incidents begin with producer consumer lag.
+It's important to monitor this latency because many incidents begin with consumer lag.

 1. Select `px/kafka_producer_consumer_latency` from the script drop-down menu.

 2. Select the drop-down arrow next to the `namespace` argument, type `px-kafka`, and press `Enter` to re-run the script.

-> The **Kafka Topics** table will update to show the topics being written and read to by pods in this namespace.
+> The **Kafka Topics** table will update to show the topics being written and read to by clients in this namespace.
 The table lists our single `order` topic.

 3. Select the drop-down arrow next to the `topic` argument, type `order`, and press `Enter` to re-run the script.

 ::: div image-xl relative
 <svg title='' src='use-case-tutorials/kafka/kafka-producer-consumer-latency.png'/>
 :::

+<Alert variant="outlined" severity="info">If you don't see the sawtooth waveform seen here, make sure you turned on the `invoicing` pod delay in the last step of the Prerequisites section.</Alert>

 > The **Kafka Producers** and **Kafka Consumers** tables show us that we have 1 producer and 2 consumers for this topic.